aiman-al-masoud/deixiscript/docs/thesis/1-intro.typ

 The first chapter will be an overview of the four most popular and widely known programming paradigms of all times (procedural, functional, object-oriented and logic), presented in the guise of a brief historical summary of the evolution of programming languages in general.
 We think that a solid understanding of what past and modern programming languages are capable of, and at what price (both in the positive and in the negative sense), is of fundamental importance in evaluating a new paradigm, or designing a new language.

 The second chapter will bring the focus on naturalistic programming specifically, and it will try answering some of the following questions: what existing programming languages are naturalistic?
 Is "naturalistic programming" just about using a more "English-like" (natural) syntax?
 Can any deeper underlying common principles be discerned in these languages?
 Do we think naturalistic programming is a "real" (fully-developed) paradigm yet?
 All of the projects we will discuss, approach the subject of natural language from a classical (non ML) standpoint, they are in this sense "ordinary" programming languages, with some very out-of-the-ordinary features.
-We will also bring up the tangentially related topic of Prompt Engineering for the optimization of LLM responses, which we see as an emergent competing approach (implementation-wise) to what may truly one day be called "programming in natural language".
+We will also bring up the tangentially related topic of Prompt Engineering for the optimization of LLM responses, which we see as an emergent competing approach (implementation-wise) to building what may truly one day be called "programming in natural language".

-The third chapter will jump straight into the intriguing (yet difficult) topic of Common Sense in AI, it will try relating some of the principles of naturalistic programming, to some of those in classical (or "Symbolic", or "Good Old Fashioned") AI.
+The third chapter will jump straight into the intriguing (yet difficult) topic of Common Sense in AI, it will try relating some of the principles of naturalistic programming to some of those in classical (or "Symbolic", or "Good Old Fashioned") AI.

-The last 2 chapters will be dedicated to describing our work in trying to implement some of the naturalistic ideas into a new prototype of a language we are designing ("Deixiscript").
+The last 2 chapters will be dedicated to describing our work in trying to implement some of the naturalistic ideas into a new prototype language we are designing ("Deixiscript").

 // == Practical Goals (and Non-Goals)

-// What is naturalistic programming?
-// Why is it relevant today?.
-// Prompt Engineering.
-// Problems with not having a formalized understading natlang prog.
-// State goals and non goals.
-// Outline of the chapters.

 // == Goals
 // To show that is is possible to efficiently approximate some key features of natural language (implicit referencing and syntactic compression) with a formalized subset of it.